vidaud/seta/README.md

 * Good Internet speed.
 You will need to download at least 5GB (> 20GB for all data)

+The following setup and deployment guidelines are  for ^^Production^^ environment.

 ### Prerequisites

-- It is neccesary to install [Git](https://git-scm.com/downloads).
+- It is necessary to install [Git](https://git-scm.com/downloads).

-- Install [Docker compose V2](https://docs.docker.com/compose/install/).*For reference to install in Linux, Maco or Windows*
+- Install Docker compose V2.  [*Click for reference to install in Linux, Mac or Windows*](https://docs.docker.com/compose/install/)